prince-chrismc/Computer-Graphics-Project/CONTRIBUTING.md

 ### Pull Requests

 These are the key for the work and development done to transition to the final product.
-They should be test and reviewed throughly by *all* members of the team in a reasonable time frame.
+They should be test and reviewed throughly by *atleast* one member of the team in a reasonable time frame.
 They should also have the correct labels attached in order to track which categories/domains of the project are showing progress.

 ## What kinds of contributions we are looking for